-Well, that’s definitely not the case and today we’ll see (some of the reasons) why.
+Well, that’s definitely not the case, and today we’ll see (some of the reasons) why.

-I stumbled upon an extremely nice YouTube video that I am sharing with you, titled “The World Without Romania“.
+I stumbled upon an extremely nice YouTube video that I am sharing with you, titled “The World Without Romania.”
 Spend five minutes to check it out below and see that this country has indeed contributed a lot to the modern world (just like, I am sure, most countries on this planet have).

-I know it’s more of history lesson than anything, but it certainly is one of the most enjoyable ones about Romania – one that shows that even the smallest and seemingly least important countries on this planet still managed to influence it in a positive and substantial way.
+I know it’s more of a history lesson than anything, but it certainly is one of the most enjoyable ones about Romania – one that shows that even the smallest and seemingly least important countries on this planet still managed to influence it in a positive and substantial way.

 We’re going through difficult times now – not just us, Romanians, but the entire planet, and I guess that now is the perfect time to acknowledge the importance of every country on this planet, of every soul out there.